jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_axis_set_name.rs - A chart example demonstrating setting the
   title of chart axes.

+* doc_chart_axis_set_name_font.rs - An example of setting the font for a chart axis title.

+* doc_chart_axis_set_num_format.rs - A chart example demonstrating setting
+  the number format a chart axes.

+* doc_chart_border_formatting.rs - An example of formatting the border in a chart element.

 * doc_chart_data_labels.rs - An example of adding data labels to a chart series.

+* doc_chart_data_labels_set_font.rs - An example of adding data labels to a chart series with font formatting.

 * doc_chart_data_labels_set_format.rs - An example of adding data labels to a chart series with formatting.

+* doc_chart_data_labels_set_num_format.rs - An example of adding data
+  labels to a chart series with number formatting.

 * doc_chart_data_labels_set_position.rs - An example of adding data labels
   to a chart series and changing their default position.